 - Administrative & procurement costs

 Look around at a variety of source options and build a list of the ones you find best meet your needs.
 Once you’ve compiled a list, compare each equipment model or service plan to your ideal strategy and try to narrow it down to one or two that most closely meet your expectations.
-You can find a list of tube and vial labeler providers in part 2, and a list of pre-labeled labware providers in part 3 of this series.
+You can find a list of tube and vial labeler providers here, and a list of pre-labeled labware providers here.

 7. Reach Out

 Now that you’ve narrowed down your options, reach out about your favorites.
 If there are any changes or additional features you might need, or anything you’re unsure of, ask about it!